meltoner/agrofelis/README.md

 Authors:
 Konstantinos L. Papageorgiou ,
 Hercules Metaxas ,
-Anastasios Pliatsikas ,
+Anastasios Pliatsikas

 Special Thanks to:

-Dimitris Kouzis Lukas, for his support and electronics knowledge

-Christos Spetseris, from Qoop Metalworks for his design and 3d CAD training support

-Giannis Vapelas, from Qoop Metalworks for letting us the machine shop during weekends and supporting the prototyping of a DIY plasma cutter.
+-Dimitris Kouzis Lukas, for his support and electronics knowledge -Christos Spetseris, from Qoop Metalworks for his design and 3d CAD training support -Giannis Vapelas, from Qoop Metalworks for letting us use the machine shop during weekends and helping with the DIY plasma cutter.

-Pantelis Nasikas, for his technical advice in C++ programming

-Petros Morfiris, for his R shiny app Lidar analysis prototype implementation

-Elias Farlekas, for sharing his expertise in farming operations & cultivation practices

-Hellas Digital, for their excitement and discussions about the robotic vehicle
+-Pantelis Nasikas, for his technical advice in C++ programming -Petros Morfiris, for his R shiny app Lidar analysis prototype implementation -Elias Farlekas, for sharing his expertise in farming operations & cultivation practices -Hellas Digital, for their excitement and discussions about the robotic vehicle